Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes

-The learned deep Q-MDF from joint training closely resembles the ground truth Q-MDF.
-Since the training loss terms are applied across the entire space, the resulting field satisfies variational requirements not only near the surface but also in regions farther away.
-Figure~\ref{fig:fields_accuracy} compares \re{our predicted fields with the ground truth, showing that the learned Q-MDF exhibits a strong resemblance of the true field.} Therefore, the resulting Q-MDF values around the medial axis are reliable, allowing a small threshold, $\epsilon$, to be used for extracting the initial double-cover that tightly wraps the medial axis.
-Fig.~\ref{fig:fields_accuracy} illustrates \modi{a comparison between our resulting field and the ground truth}, \modi{along with the extracted $\epsilon$ level set}.
-In this case, the marching cubes resolution is $256^3$ and $\epsilon=0.005$, the corresponding $\epsilon$-isosurface (outlined in red) forms a compact envelope that fully wraps the medial axis, preserving its overall geometry and local structure.
+The learned Q-MDF obtained from joint training closely approximates the ground-truth Q-MDF.
+Since the loss terms are applied over the entire spatial domain, the resulting field satisfies the variational constraints not only near the surface but also in regions farther away.
+Figure~\ref{fig:fields_accuracy} compares \re{our predicted fields with the ground truth, showing that the learned Q-MDF exhibits a strong resemblance of the true field.} Therefore, the resulting Q-MDF values around the medial axis are highly reliable, allowing a small threshold $\epsilon$ to be used for extracting the initial \re{double covering} that tightly wraps the medial axis. \re{As shown in Figure~\ref{fig:covering}, when $\epsilon=0.005$, the corresponding $\epsilon$-isosurface (outlined in red) forms a compact envelope that fully wraps the medial axis, preserving its overall geometry and local structure.
 Although the resulting surface is a double-covered mesh rather than a single non-manifold sheet, it remains a faithful representation of the underlying medial structure.}